executors/executors/README.md

 ## Executor type traits

-### Determining that an executor satisfies the executor requirements
+### Determining that a type satisfies executor category requirements

     template<class T> struct is_one_way_executor;
     template<class T> struct is_non_blocking_one_way_executor;